OGGM/community/code-of-conduct.md

 ## Consequences ⚖️

-Understand that speech and actions have consequences.
 Unacceptable behavior will not be tolerated in our community.
 If you are the subject of, or witness to any violations of this Code of Conduct, please contact us via email at [info@oggm.org](mailto:info@oggm.org).

 In response to violations, the OGGM [steering committee](roles.md) will take any action they deem appropriate, up to and including expulsion from all OGGM spaces and events.